felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 themselves to start a game, and they pulled it off.
 It was a great day for me.

-From this point on, I saw that Collaborative Banangrams could be more than a game.
+From this point on, I saw that Collaborative Bananagrams could be more than a game.
 For me, it is a tool that has the potential to rewire relationships at the office.
 During gameplay, I like use every opportunity I can to high five someone and make them feel valued.
 I see it in people's eyes: they